snes9xgit/snes9x/win32/docs/readme-windows.txt

 Look at address line 7E00C3, its current value is 1 and its previous value was
-2. Scrolling through the list doesn't reveal any other likely memory locations, so let’s try our luck.
+2. Scrolling through the list doesn't reveal any other likely memory locations, so let's try our luck.
 Click on the 7E00C3 line, press the Add Cheat button and type in a new value of say 4 into the dialog that appears and press OK.
 Press OK on the Search for New Cheats dialog to return to the game.